-Cancer recurrence happens when cancer returns after treatment and after a period during which the cancer could not be detected.
+Cancer recurrence happens when cancer returns after treatment and after a period of time during which the cancer could not be detected.
 The timeframe of recurrence can vary.
 Cancer may return where it previously occurred or in another part of the body.
 Recurrent cancer can be described as local recurrence, regional recurrence, or distant recurrence.
 Cancer recurrence at the original site is called local recurrence.
 Regional recurrence refers to tumors developing in lymph nodes or tissues near the site of the first cancer.
-Distant recurrence is when cancer returns in another part of the body.
+Distant recurrence is when cancer spreads far from its original site.